Glassy disorder-induced effects in noisy dynamics of Bose-Hubbard and Fermi-Hubbard systems: Introduction

 \section{Introduction}

-Over the past few decades, development in the experimental realisation of quantum systems has led to a substantial enrichment of our understanding of strongly-correlated quantum many-body systems \cite{Bloch2006,Bloch2008,Lewenstein2007,Lewenstein2017}.
-Quantum simulators have been successfully implemented in different physical systems including optical lattices \cite{Cirac2012,Bloch2012}, photons \cite{Guzik2012,Northup2014}, ion-traps \cite{Leibfried2003,Blatt2012}, and superconducting qubits \cite{Makhlin2001,Clarke2008}.
-This enables one to study several interesting physical observables in a many-body scenario such as magnetic order, entanglement \cite{Horodecki2009}, etc. Presence of disorder in the physical realisations, in general, suppresses such properties but in special cases, counterintutive effects like disorder-induced enhancements have also been observed in physical quantities like magnetisation, and bipartite as well as multipartite entanglement \cite{Aharony1978,Villa2014,Misguich2013,Villain1980,Minchau1985,Henley1989,Moreo1990,Feldman1998,Volovik2006,Abanin2007,Adamska2007,Niederberger2008,Tsomokos2011,Foster2014,Santos2004,Monasterio2005, Lakshminarayan2005,Sandoval2006,Karthik2007,Brown2008,Dukesz2009,Hide2009,Fujii2010,Prabhu2011,Sadhukhan2016,Mishra2016}.
-The other interesting disorder-induced phenomena include existence of phases like spin glass \cite{Binder1986,Belitz2005,Das2008,Alloul2009} and Bose glass \cite{Alvarez2103,Yao2014}.
-Advances in the experimental techniques in recent times can be used to study in detail the effect of disorder in such systems in well-controlled conditions.
+Over the past few decades, development in the experimental realisation of quantum systems has led to a substantial enrichment of our understanding of strongly-correlated quantum many-body systems~\cite{Bloch2006,Bloch2008,Lewenstein2007,Lewenstein2017}.
+Quantum simulators have been successfully implemented in different physical systems including optical lattices~\cite{Cirac2012,Bloch2012}, photons~\cite{Guzik2012,Northup2014}, ion-traps~\cite{Leibfried2003,Blatt2012}, and superconducting qubits~\cite{Makhlin2001,Clarke2008}.
+This enables one to study several interesting physical observables in a many-body scenario, including magnetic order and entanglement~\cite{Horodecki2009}.
+Presence of disorder in the physical realisations, in general, suppresses such properties but in special cases, counter-intuitive effects like disorder-induced enhancements have also been observed~\cite{Villain1980,Henley1989}.
+This has been observed for physical quantities like magnetisation, and bipartite as well as multipartite entanglement in spin systems~\cite{Villa2014,Misguich2013,Minchau1985,Moreo1990,Feldman1998,Volovik2006,Abanin2007,Adamska2007,Santos2004, Monasterio2005,Lakshminarayan2005,Karthik2007,Brown2008,Dukesz2009,Hide2009,Prabhu2011,Sadhukhan2016,Mishra2016}, two-component Bose-Einstein condensates~\cite{Niederberger2008}, topological superconductors~\cite{Foster2014}, and Anderson-localised systems~\cite{Sandoval2006,Fujii2010}.
+It is also prevalent in systems governed by Hubbard Hamiltonian where the disorder can be implemented, for example, in the nearest neighbour tunnelling parameter, on-site interaction energy, or on-site chemical potential~\cite{Niederle2015}.